Last updated on January 3, 2023

 But first, let’s summarize the most important facts.

 If you’re self-employed, a freelancer, or a rideshare driver you must file a 1099’s and need to keep track of your mileage.
-You need to choose a method which your deduction will be based on.
+You need to choose a method on which your deduction will be based.
 And choose carefully, as you can’t change your mind for at least a year.

 The standard mileage rate is also known as the mileage per diem or deductible mileage.
 It is a rate set by the Internal Revenue Service (IRS) per mile driven by a taxpayer for business or any other deductible reason such as charitable or medical purposes.
 For 2023, the standard mileage rate for the cost of operating your car for business use is 65.5 cents per mile.
 This number for the second half of 2022 is 62.5 cents per mile.
 If you want to use the standard mileage rate for a car you own, you must choose to use it in the first year the car is available for use in your business.
 Then, in later years, you can choose to use either the standard mileage rate or actual expenses.
 You cannot use this method however in the following cases:

 - You use five or more cars at the same time (such as in fleet operations);